A subtle distinction between CX and UX

 Reference from the real world

 Similarly, the same situation can be reversed as well with a very well planned UX and a relatively bad CX.
 It can be illustrated in a situation where you have purchased an application to book cinema tickets.
 The application in itself is very informative and tickets get booked without a hassle.
 It also provides proper information regarding the timings and how to reach the nearest cinema hall.
 However, upon reaching the cinema hall, you find out that there are mismanaged queues and the cinema hall is poorly organised.
+As a result, some people may be waiting in line for a significant amount of time, just to collect their tickets.
+You could say that it would be much easier if they had access to a kiosk machine as they will be able to pick up their tickets with a simple click of the button.
+When a cinema hall is badly organized, it impacts everyone in the environment.
 Here, the application, which is the product is absolutely brilliant, making it an example of a great UX.
 But the bad management of the cinema hall, precisely the part where you receive the service vested with the product is poorly presented, which is a classic example of a bad CX.